-There is a great variation in the biodiversity, resulting from human and ecosystem interaction for certain food and development for the survival of human populations regardless of the pests, climate fluctuations, diseases, droughts and other unexpected environmental events.
+There is a great variation in the biodiversity, resulting from human and ecosystem interaction for certain food and development for the survival of the human population, regardless of the pests, climate fluctuations, diseases, droughts and other unexpected environmental events.
 Currently, there are only a few crop species which provide us with food and essential energy requirements for the total human population all around the world.
-These crop include rice, wheat, maize, cereals, pulses, etc. As per the requirement on this moderately small number of crops for global food security, it will be essential to maintain a continuity of these plants species along with the increasing environmental stress and to provide an opportunities for the farmers to breed more amount of crops that can be cultivated under unfavourable conditions such as poor soil, salinity, drought, flooding, and extreme temperatures.
+These crops include rice, wheat, maize, cereals, pulses, etc. As per the requirement on this moderately small number of crops for global food security, it will be essential to maintain a continuity of these plants species along with the increasing environmental stress and to provide opportunities for the farmers to breed more amount of crops that can be cultivated under unfavourable conditions such as poor soil, salinity, drought, flooding, and extreme temperatures.

 Biodiversity in Animals

-Similarly to the plants, the biodiversity of animals is vast and there are several animal species which have been trained, domesticated and used for the food production, for the agriculture and are the primary biological capital for livestock development.
-This plays a vital role in food safety and also in maintaining the rural development.
+Similar to the plants, the biodiversity of animals is vast and there are several animal species which have been trained, domesticated and used for the food production, for the agriculture and are the primary biological capital for livestock development.
+This plays a vital role in food safety and also in maintaining rural development.
 Yet, its management has been terrible.
 There have been a lot of animals that have gone extinct over the past few years and this is a matter of great sorrow.